Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Oregon Sugar Pod

-- Well Draining Soil - As a member of the legume family, pea plants do not require an overly fertile soil to produce pods.
-In fact, too fertile of a soil will dramatically reduce the harvest potential.
+- Well-Draining Soil: As a member of the legume family, pea plants do not require overly fertile soil to produce pods.
+In fact, too fertile of soil will dramatically reduce the harvest potential.
 What is needed, is good soil drainage.
 For container gardeners, an average potting soil amended with perlite will work fine for growing peas.

-- Container - Peas aren't too picky as to the size of container that will work for them.
+- Container: Peas aren't too picky as to the size of container that will work for them.
 The container size that you pick will however determine the number of plants that can be grown.
-For example, a standard 12" flower pot with a volume of three gallons can be planted with 5-6 pea plants.
+For example, a standard 12-inch flowerpot with a volume of three gallons can be planted with five or six pea plants.

-- Planting - Cold, hardy pea seeds can be planted a month before the average last frost in your local area.
+- Planting: Cold, hardy pea seeds can be planted a month before the average last frost in your local area.
 Plant pea seeds about an inch deep and spaced two inches in every direction.
-Cover up the seeds and water them in well.
+Cover up the seeds and water them well.
 They should start to sprout 7–14 days after planting.
-After germinating, thin the successful seedlings so that there are 4-5 inches between each plant.
+After germinating, thin the successful seedlings so that there are four to five inches between each plant.